S&P upgrades Indonesia credit after Widodo election win

 Seven people were killed in what police said was orchestrated rioting in the capital Jakarta last week following announcement of the official results.

-The ratings agency said Indonesia’s per capital economic growth has averaged 4.1% over the past decade compared with an average of 2.2% for countries at a similar income level.
+The ratings agency said Indonesia’s per capita economic growth has averaged 4.1% over the past decade compared with an average of 2.2% for countries at a similar income level.

 Analysts forecast the country, the world’s fourth most populous, to be among the biggest economies by 2030.